-You need to maintain a good relationship with the influencer and allow them some freedom with how they handle your promotion.back to menu ↑
+You need to maintain a good relationship with the influencer and allow them some freedom to handle your promotion.

 14. Personalized Marketing

 Personalized marketing is targeted advertising but in a broader sense.
-The marketer works with the available information that can be collected about users on the Internet.
+The marketer works with the available information collected about users on the Internet.

 After that, he forms a base of potential customers, breaks them into blocks for convenience, and sends everyone an “individual offer”: a personal discount, a special gift, a promotional code, and more.

-Addressing by name and other chips to create the effect of communicating with a friend who knows you well.
+Addressing by name and other chips creates the effect of communicating with a friend who knows you well.

-The goal here is to be thought-provoking and bring a discussion so that your brand is remembered and associated with a positive opinion.back to menu ↑
+The goal here is to be thought-provoking and bring a discussion so that your brand is remembered and associated with a favorable opinion.

 15. Brand Marketing

-Brand marketing is a specific set of actions aimed at making consumers choose a product of a particular brand.
+Brand marketing is a specific set of actions to make consumers choose a particular brand product.

-It is also shaping your brand’s public perception and forging an emotional connection with your target customers.
+It also shapes your brand’s public perception and forges an emotional connection with your target customers.